geneontology/noctua/ABOUT.go.md

 * Under [View] there are various zooming options
 * [Tools] includes embedded utilities that you should have separate training on before using
 * Under [Workbenches] there are various sub-components that will open up in a new window or tab
-* [GitHub] allows interactions with the integrated model issue system
+* [Issues] allows interactions with the integrated model issue system
 * To reduce clutter, the "part of" relation can be hidden by selecting [View] > [Show/hide "part of"]
 * The minimum space you start with is 800x600px.
 If you need more, try reseting your model--the space you can use will grow with it